- What is VT Docs?

 - How are application updates managed?

 Application updates are released 1-2 times a year.
-Updates are in the form of either an RPM file (for customers installed on Red Hat) or a .tar file (for customers using the Ubuntu OVA).
+Updates are in the form of either an RPM file (for customers installed on Red Hat), .exe file (for customers installed on Windows) a .tar file (for customers using the Ubuntu OVA).

 We will provide your IT team with a link to download the update.
 They will then copy that to the VT Docs on-premise server, and apply the update using the scripts provided.